Image via Flickr via shixart1985

 Sending letters of interest and update letters are different entities; these can be sent out at any time.
 However, sending too many letters of interest or update letters can also weaken your application, so plan accordingly.

 Making the final choice for medical school is an important decision.
 Taking the time to research the school that will meet your professional and academic goals will ensure you’ll be successful on all levels.
 Then you can aid your decision by writing letters of interest to the schools you want to pursue.
 If you’ve already decided on your dream school, then write your letter of intent.
 For more information on increasing your chances of admission at the school of your choice, check out Spark Admissions.
-We offer a variety of counseling packages and à la carte services to prospective students at both the undergraduate and graduate level.
+We offer a variety of counseling packages to prospective students at both the undergraduate and graduate level.

 Contact us to learn more about our admissions consulting services.